-The term for exposing Big Tobacco is "denormalization": showing tobacco companies as deceptive, not to be trusted; and showing nicotine to be an unacceptable product, even though it's still legal to sell it.
+The term for exposing Big Tobacco is "denormalization."

+This means showing tobacco companies to be deceptive, not to be trusted; and showing nicotine to be an unacceptable product, even though it's still legal to sell it.
 (Who knows, maybe one day it won't be legal anymore!)